lsst/dp0-2_lsst_io/data-access-analysis-tools/rsp-future-faq.rst

 Will GPUs be available in addition to CPUs?
 -------------------------------------------

+No plan at this time.

+As of 2023, there are no plans to include GPUs as part of the resources made available on-project (including "bring-your-own" resources).
+At this time, although there are early discussions about providing a mechanism for users to "bring their own" Google resources to the RSP, including GPU virtual machines, users interested in GPUs should contact the Independect Data Access Centers program (see, e.g., `Contributed  Computing Resources <https://www.lsst.org/scientists/in-kind-program/cec>`_).

+Definitions:
 * GPU: graphics processing unit
 * CPU: central processing unit

-No.

-As of 2023, there are no plans to include GPUs as part of the resources made available on-project (including "bring-your-own" resources).
-At this time, although there are early discussions about providing a mechanism for users to "bring their own" Google resources to the RSP, including GPU virtual machines, users interested in GPUs should contact the Independect Data Access Centers program (see, e.g., `Contributed  Computing Resources <https://www.lsst.org/scientists/in-kind-program/cec>`_).